smferro54/bain-ml-engineer-challenge/README.md

 ## Getting predictions from the model

-To deploy a local (port 1234) REST server that can serve predictions type:
+To deploy a local (port 1234) REST server that can serve predictions use a new CLI window to type:

 `mlflow models serve -m ./mlruns/0/<YOUR MODEL ID>/artifacts/sk-learn-ridge-regression -p 1234`

+Make sure your model ID matches one of the names under the ./mlruns/0/ folder.

 The training stage saves the test data from training in a .csv file called X_test.csv.
 This will come in handy now, please type the following in a new CLI window: